rickmcgeer/bearborg-jupyter-ai/README.md

 Please contact [Science IT Consulting](scienceit@lbl.gov) if you have problems.

+## TODO Items

+- Inline completion support
+- Add more models to chat and embeddings

 ## Thanks

 Thank you to [Jupyter AI Blablador](https://github.com/FZJ-JSC/jupyter-ai-blablador) for the initial code.